smattingly/database-tutorial/part1.md

 ### Exercise set 1

-Write a query (a `SELECT` statement) that satisfies each of the following.
+Write a `SELECT` statement that satisfies each of the following.
 Once you have the correct query, use the `tee` command to store your work to a file.
 For example, consider the first exercise.
 You should:

 - figure out the correct query,
 - execute the MySQL command `tee exercise1-1.txt;` to begin capturing your session to a file named `exercise1-1.txt`,